-Pigment Dish from the Sepik River Area East Sepik Province Papua New Guinea
+A Superb Old New Guinea Pigment Dish Sepik River Area East Sepik Province Papua New Guinea

-Ochre painted on ceremonial objects were said the give the object spiritual energy that brightened the object.
-Ceremonial artworks were usually repainted each time they were used for ceremony.
+Ochre painted on ceremonial objects was said they give the object spiritual energy that brightened the object.
+Ceremonial artworks were usually repainted each time they were used for a ceremony.

-The whole bowl has an old brown black patina and it dates from the late 19th Century.
+The whole bowl has an old brown-black patina from long use and handling

-Provenance: Collected in 192o’s by Dr Edwin Archibald Holland who was in New Guinea working from 1927 to 1933.
+Provenance: Collected in the 1920s by Dr Edwin Archibald Holland who was in New Guinea working from 1927 to 1933.

 The Todd Barlin Collection of New Guinea Art and Oceanic & Aboriginal Art

 I first went to Papua New Guinea in 1985 for an adventure & what I found was that I really enjoyed being with the people of New Guinea, over the next 38 years I spent extensive time spent collecting and documenting traditional art & ceremonies in remote areas of Papua New Guinea & West Papua, The Solomon Islands & Vanuatu & the other Pacific Islands countries.
 During these travels, I made major collections of New Guinea & Oceanic Art for major Museums and Public Art Galleries